 Adult Basic Education (ABE) is a state-wide system that serves adults who are working towards a high school credential, learning English, improving basic skills such as literacy and math, and/or preparing for post-secondary education or employment.
 ABE is funded with both federal and state funds, and services are delivered through a network of 42 consortia comprising all Minnesota school districts as well as other partners including the correctional system and community-based organizations.

 The mission of ABE in Minnesota is to provide adults with educational opportunities to acquire and improve their literacy skills necessary to become self-sufficient and to participate effectively as productive workers, family members, and citizens.

 Statistics and Impact

-In program year 2016-2017, more than 66,000 individuals were served in ABE programs across the state.
-These students accrued almost 5.5 million contact hours.
+In program year 2017-2018, approximately 62,000 individuals were served in ABE programs across the state.
+These students accrued more than 4.9 million contact hours.

 More statistics and information about ABE in Minnesota can be found on this Overview of ABE document.